woywoy123/AnalysisG/docs/source/quick-start/getting-started.rst

     Ana = Analysis()
     Ana.Event = MyEvent
-    Ana.EventGraph = MyGraph
+    Ana.Graph = MyGraph
     Ana.AddEdgeFeature(some_edge, "delta_px")
     Ana.AddNodeFeature(some_node, "px")
     Ana.AddGraphFeature(some_graph, "weight")
-    Ana.AddNodeTruth(some_truth, "attribute")
+    Ana.AddNodeTruthFeature(some_truth, "attribute")
     Ana.Launch()

 There is a lot going on in the above example, this can be summarized as follows:

-- The first lines are just importing **MyEvent** and **MyGraph**
+- The first lines are importing **MyEvent** and **MyGraph**
 - The second block defines the functions defining the attributes to add to the graph.
 - The third block utilizes the **Analysis** module to unify all modules and provides an interface to launch the code.

-Another question might arise, "I havnt defined the attributes **.px**, does the above code work for me?", the answer is yes.
+Inspection of the graph features may suggest the code would throw an attribute error, since the variables **.px** etc. were not defined.
-The **ParticleTemplate** has several inbuilt functions which allow the user to seamlessly switch between coordinate systems.
+By default, the **ParticleTemplate** module introduces several inbuilt attributes and functions, these include coordinate system transformations and many more.
-Some of these attributes will be discussed under the **Advanced section**.
+These functionalities are discussed under the **Advanced section**.

 To access the graph attributes, the graph compiler appends prefixes to the attribute names, corresponding to the graph variable.
 For instance, a node attribute, would have the format, ``N_px``, where ``N`` corresponds to **Node**.